zrasool88/Takeaway-App/README.md

 # Learning Objectivs

-* Employing Single Responsibility principle
+* Employing Single Responsibility Principle
 * How to work with APIs in Ruby.

-# Instructions
+# Project Spec

 * Write an app called Takeaway.
 * Implement the following functionality: